waxx567/Dell/62203768/cs50ai/6Language/parser/README.md

 ### Specification

-Complete the implementation of preprocess and np_chunk, and complete the context-free grammar rules defined in NONTERMINALS.
+Complete the implementation of `preprocess` and `np_chunk`, and complete the context-free grammar rules defined in `NONTERMINALS`.

     The preprocess function should accept a sentence as input and return a lowercased list of its words.